Creating the textbooks of the future

 So videos, audio recordings, photos and text articles of and by students could not only be fetching them marks or grades in their courses, but also become part of a flexible and open textbook.
-Also, a video on, say, agricultural labourers where the workers themselves are the narrators; where they'd be addressing audiences themselves, sharing and explaining their lives, work and world – that would make for far more compelling material.
-It would certainly hold the attention of students, teachers, researchers and general viewers alike, far better than printed material dated by some years.
-Especially since it would combine the power of text articles, research papers, video, audio and still photographs.
+Also, a video on, say, agricultural labourers where the workers themselves are the narrators, where they'd be addressing audiences themselves, sharing and explaining their lives, work and world – that will make for far more compelling learning resources.
+These should certainly hold the attention of students, teachers, researchers and general viewers alike, far better than printed textbooks dated by some years.
+Especially since PARI’s approach will combine the power of text articles, research papers, video, audio and still photographs.

 Besides this, there are students in universities, colleges and high schools working on text articles, audio and video, independently of their course work, for PARI.
 Some very young students have even produced newspapers for us.